CodeLinaro-mirror/la_kernel_y2038-endgame/Documentation/kernel-hacking/hacking.rst

     from interrupt context.
 You should **really** have a good out-of-memory error-handling strategy.

-``GFP_DMA``
-    Allocate ISA DMA lower than 16MB.
-If you don't know what that is you don't need it.
-Very unreliable.

 If you see a sleeping function called from invalid context warning message, then maybe you called a sleeping allocation function from interrupt context without ``GFP_ATOMIC``.
 You should really fix that.